ucsf-wynton/wynton-website-hpc/docs/hpc/transfers/globus.md

 6. [local] In the Globus Connect Personal software, make sure to disconnect when no longer needed.

 7. [online] (Optional) If you require to transfer data to or from Globus High Assurance Collections, your account must be associated with the "University of California San Francisco High Assurance Globus Plus" Group.
-To join the group, login to [globus.org](https://www.globus.org/) with your UCSF MyAccess credentials, select the groups side tab, unselect "My Groups", and search for "University of California San Francisco" - locate the "University of California San Francisco High Assurance Globus Plus" group and hit the join.
+To join the group, login to [globus.org](https://www.globus.org/) with your UCSF MyAccess credentials, select the groups side tab, deselect "My Groups", and search for "University of California San Francisco" - locate the "University of California San Francisco High Assurance Globus Plus" group and hit the join.
 The person who manages the UCSF Globus subscription will approve any account associated with a UCSF Email Address.

 ### Set up a Globus Collection for your {{ site.cluster.nickname }} account